BigBazookasTG/BastionCC/README.md

 ### The tool is perfect if you manage many VM's, LXC, cloud compute etc and would like to consolidate them all into one place with lightweight yet powerful features built in.

+### Full documentation can be found here > https://docs.bastioncc.cloud

 ![picture](/images/xterm.png)

 ## Features